• Skip to primary navigation

 • Shredding: Transfer the TVP slices to a food processor fitted with the kneader blade (the plastic one).
 Process for about 30 seconds.

 • Next, transfer the shredded TVP to a mortar and pestle and pound it for 3-5 minutes, or until you get very thin strips.
-You can also use your fingers to shred the slices into thin threads, the goal is to have the the thinnest texture as possible.
+You can also use your fingers to shred the slices into thin threads.
+The goal is to have the thinnest texture possible.

 • Seasoning: In a small bowl, combine the soy sauce, vegan fish sauce, sugar, sweet chili sauce, and mushroom seasoning if using.
 Pour the sauce over the TVP threads and stir to coat.